 - Women taking raloxifene are at increased risk of thromboembolism.

 - Refer to NICE CG164 (June 2013) for guidance on the use of raloxifene in patients with breast cancer.

-- Raloxifene is not recommended by NICE Guidance TA160 (October 2008) for the primary prevention of osteoporotic fragility fractures in postmenopausal women.
+- NICE TA160: Raloxifene is not recommended as a treatment option for the primary prevention of osteoporotic fragility fractures in postmenopausal women (August 2017)

 - Granules 2g sachet (£27.08 = 28 sachets)

 - See MHRA warning in notes below